 Nationalist pamphleteers and journalists seekings the unification of the German states in the mid-1800s often blamed Jews for opposing or sabotaging this process.
 Jewish bankers, financiers and business owners were also blamed for trade slumps and recessions.

 Anti-Semitic conspiracies continued during and after World War I. Jews were sometimes blamed for sabotaging the war effort – even though more than 100,000 Jews served in the German military.
 Later, the infamous Dolchstosslegende (‘stab in the back theory’) offered another avenue for anti-Semitism.
-The prevailing belief of many ex-soldiers was that Germany could still have won the war; the November 1918 armistice was an act of betrayal engineered by Jewish and socialist politicians.
+The prevailing belief of many ex-soldiers was that Germany could still have won the war and the November 1918 armistice was an act of betrayal engineered by Jews and socialists.

 These racial hatreds continued to flourish in the desperate years of the 1920s.
 Most right-wing groups of the Weimar era harboured at least some anti-Semites or anti-Semitic ideas.
 Most of these groups, however, kept their anti-Semitism in check.
 The loudest and most intense Jew-haters were booted out of mainstream parties, such as the German National People’s Party (DNVP).
 Many of these bigots ended up in the ranks of the Nazi Party.